 Preheat the oven to 425°F. Line 2 sheet trays with parchment or foil.

-Cut the baguette into bite-sized cubes.
+Cut one of the baguettes into bite-sized cubes.
 Pile the bread cubes on one of the prepared pans, drizzle with 1 tablespoon olive oil, season with salt and pepper, and toss to coat.
-Transfer the pan to the oven and toast until golden but still a little soft, 10 minutes.
+Transfer the pan to the oven and toast until the bread is golden but still a little soft, 10 minutes.

 Meanwhile, snap off the tough ends of the asparagus, and cut the asparagus into bite-size pieces.
 Pile the asparagus on the other pan, drizzle with 1 tablespoon olive oil, season with salt and pepper, and toss to coat.
 Roast until the asparagus is tender-crisp, 5 to 7 minutes.